Segment Reporting

 Geographic Information

-The table below presents revenue by country for the years ended December 31, 2023, 2024 and 2025.
-For the year ended December 31, 2025, we changed the basis for attributing revenue amounts to be based upon the customer’s primary address.
-Revenue amounts for the years ended December 31, 2023 and 2024 are based upon the location of the support function servicing the customer.
+The tables below present revenue by geographic region and by country for the years ended December 31, 2022, 2023 and 2024.
+Revenue amounts are based upon the location of the support function servicing the customer.

 Year Ended December 31,